 Hello!
-I’m a 3rd year PhD student at the University of California, Santa Cruz working with Tamara Pico and Emily Brodsky.
+I’m a 3rd year PhD student at the University of California, Santa Cruz working with Emily Brodsky and Tamara Pico.

 Image of me crouched down with an ice axe on the Matanuska Glacier, 2021